How do consent templates work?

 - When you ask for consent, we attach the appropriate signature mechanism (email,in person or paper), create a unique instance of the form for each participant, and automatically setup your audit trail

-Consent templates are made up of three main components: Sections, Liquid (objects and tags) and Placeholders.
+Consent templates are made up of three main components: blocks, Liquid (objects and tags) and Placeholders.

-Sections are the building blocks of your template.
-Consent Kit has the following sections:
+Blocks are the “building blocks” of your template.
+Consent Kit has the following blocks:

-Content sections enables you add headers, text, Placeholders, Liquid objects and Liquid tags into your template.
+Content blocks enables you add headers, text, Placeholders, Liquid objects and Liquid tags into your template.

-Question sets enable you to ask more granular questions of your participants.
+Checkboxes enable you to ask more granular questions of your participants.
 They will be converted to checkboxes before being sent to the participant.
-You can add and remove questions by clicking the Add (5) or Remove (6) buttons.
+You can add and remove questions by clicking the add or remove buttons.

-You can add or remove Sections (7) from the top right corner of any existing section.
+You can add or remove blocks from the top right corner of any existing section.